13. Pathology of Blood and Urine: A Complete Guide to Clinical Diagnosis

 5. Bilirubin

-• Indicates liver disease or bile obstruction.
+Indicates liver disease or bile obstruction.
+Bilirubin in urine is a sign of jaundice or hepatitis.

 6. Nitrites

-• Suggest bacterial urinary tract infection (UTI).
+Suggest bacterial urinary tract infection (UTI).
+Nitrites are produced by bacteria that reduce dietary nitrates.

-7. Leucocytes (Pus cells)
+7. Leucocytes (Pus Cells)

-• Seen in urinary infections and inflammations.
+Seen in urinary infections and inflammations.
+The presence of WBCs in urine indicates an inflammatory response.

 8. Casts

-Cylindrical structures formed in the kidney tubules.
+Casts are cylindrical structures formed in the kidney tubules.
+They are composed of protein and cellular debris.

-• Hyaline casts: Mild dehydration or exercise.
+• Hyaline Casts: May be seen in mild dehydration or exercise.

 Clinical Significance of Urine Analysis